wmo-im/wis2box/docs/source/reference/quickstart.rst

 .. note:: wis2box web components are run on port 80 by default.
 When using wis2box from source, the default port for web components is 8999, to be used for development.

-To download the wis2box from source:
+To download wis2box from source:

 .. code-block:: bash